 - Eat only until you are 3/4th full.

 In addition to these guidelines, there are specific dietary recommendations for each of the three dosha types.
 Vatas benefit from warm, heavy, and oily foods such as soups, stews, and root vegetables.
 To keep the fiery pitta dosha in balance, an individual would want to eat cold, heavy, and dry foods such as salads, cold cereal, and lentils.
 People who are predominate Kapha types are best off eating light and airy foods such as warm buckwheat, leafy greens, and sprouts.
-There are also a number of foods that are recommended to be eaten regardless of your dohsa type.
-For example, eating kichari, apples, and ghee is considered beneficial for everyone.
+There are also a number of foods that are recommended to be eaten regardless of your dosha type.
+For example, eating kichadi, apples, and ghee is considered beneficial for everyone.

 Similar to dietary recommendations, there are a variety of physical fitness activities that can be beneficial for all three dosha types but also specific suggestions for vatas, pittas, and kaphas.
 Ayurvedic principles tell us that it is important to find physical fitness activities that stir excitement in us and leave us feeling invigorated when we are finished.
-The western fitness mentality of pushing yourself to the limit goes starkly against the Ayurveda mentality of finding activities that you thoroughly enjoy.
-Brisk walking, hiking, and yoga seem to be suitable exercises for all three dosha types, but there are also dosha specific activities that you may want to try.
-Vatas are known for having short burst of energy and typically respond well to activities such as biking, leisurely walking, and dancing.
+The Western fitness mentality of pushing yourself to the limit goes starkly against the Ayurveda mentality of finding activities that you thoroughly enjoy.
+Brisk walking, hiking, and yoga seem to be suitable exercises for all three dosha types, but there are also dosha-specific activities that you may want to try.
+Vatas are known for having short bursts of energy and typically respond well to activities such as biking, leisurely walking, and dancing.
 Pittas are known for having a strong desire to succeed and typically favor more challenging sports such as tennis or mountain biking.
-Lastly, it is important for kaphas, who tend to be lethargic, to find fitness activities that result in a sweat, and most types of aerobic activities help keep the Kapha dosha in balance.
+Lastly, it is important for kaphas, who tend to be lethargic, to find fitness activities that result in sweating, and most types of aerobic activities help keep the Kapha dosha in balance.